A young cannabis seedling emerging from the soil, symbolizing the growth of Cannabis Legalization South Carolina 2025 and medical reform efforts.

 As South Carolina heads into the 2025 legislative session, the future of medical cannabis legalization remains uncertain.
 With the reintroduction of the Compassionate Care Act, advocates hope that a carefully tailored, conservative approach will finally break the legislative impasse.
 However, the history of procedural obstacles and House inaction continues to cast doubt on whether reform will ultimately prevail in the Palmetto State.

-Does South Carolina have dispensaries?
+Does South Carolina have cannabis dispensaries?

 There are no dispensaries in South Carolina due to the state’s prohibition of cannabis.
 Generally, dispensaries in legal states do not accept medical insurance for weed purchases.